 The course is intended as the first plasma physics course however it is also suitable for senior undergraduate students and graduate students.

 - Plasma phenomena on Earth and in the Universe; historical overview of plasma physics; contemporary research areas and technological applications of plasmas; studies of controlled nuclear fusion.

 - Definition of plasma; quasineutrality, Debye length, plasma frequency.

 - Motion of a single charged particle in magnetic field; Larmor radius, drifts, magnetic traps.

 - Controlled nuclear fusion; Lawson criterion and ignition criterion.

 - Principles of plasma heating with electromagnetic waves and neutral beam injection.

-Program partners: A.F.
-Ioffe Physico-Technical Institute of Russian Academy of Sciences
+- A.F.
+Ioffe Physico-Technical Institute and Institute of Electrophysics and Electric Power of Russian Academy of Sciences